For more than 90 years, San Francisco Zoo has been entertaining locals and tourists.

 Visitors who show same-day Muni receipt at the ticketing window get a $1 discount off the price of admission.

-The San Fran Zoo parking lot has two entrances – one off of the Great Highway for people driving from East Bay and South Bay, and one off Sloat Boulevard at 47th Avenue for those coming in from North Bay.
+The San Fran Zoo parking lot has two entrances – one off of the Great Highway for people driving from East Bay and South Bay and one at Sloat Boulevard at 47th Avenue for those coming in from North Bay.

 To exit the parking, purchase the ticket at the Main Gate while leaving.